aqli-epic/aqverse/README.md

 The goal of aqverse is to enable replication of our analysis that feeds into our reports, map and our website.
-Upcoming versions of this package will have all functionality inbuilt in our underlying satellite data processing pipeline and this will serve as a meta-package for all other packages.
+Upcoming versions of this package will have all functionality in-built in our underlying satellite data processing pipeline and this will serve as a meta-package for all other packages.